 The first stop after landing in North Carolina was the Outer Banks.
 There, on Roanoke Island, we stayed on a docked yacht called The Starry Banner.
 What a fun and unique experience that was!
-The boat had all the comforts of home: you first stepped into a comfortable salon with a corner wrap-around couch, sound system and flat-screen TV.
-A few steps below that was a galley, with an equipped kitchen, head (bathroom) and a small sleeping space up front that would be suitable for a third person or children.
+The boat had all the comforts of home: you first stepped into a comfortable salon with a corner wrap-around couch, sound system, and flat-screen TV.
+A few steps below that was a galley, with an equipped kitchen, head (bathroom), and small sleeping space upfront that would be suitable for a third person or children.

 At the aft of the boat was the main bedroom, and it was beautiful.
 Small of course, as space on boats generally is; but this was one of the most comfortable beds I have ever slept on.
 There was also an upper deck on top that was delightful for sitting with a glass of wine or reading on pretty days.
 The yacht is self-serviced, meaning that no breakfast or maid service is provided but you have total privacy and the comforts of home.

-The Starry Banner was docked at the marina in the town of Manteo, an incredibly picturesque place of clapboard buildings that houses restaurants, shops and even a brew pub (the Full Moon, one of our favorite spots there).
-Everything in the town was literally steps away from the boat, which provided the perfect location to explore Roanoke Island.
+The Starry Banner was docked at the marina in the town of Manteo, an incredibly picturesque place of clapboard buildings that house restaurants, shops, and even a brewpub (the Full Moon, one of our favorite spots there).
+Everything in the town was steps away from the boat, which provided the perfect location to explore Roanoke Island.

 In Charleston we stayed right in the middle of the historic district: our location could not have been better than the Jacobson Building at 19 Broad Street.
 On the main street of downtown Charleston, 19 Broad was a block from the Old Exchange and Provost Dungeon (dating from the 17th Century, where many Revolutionary War patriots were imprisoned) and just around the corner from Rainbow Row (a series of thirteen colorful, photo-worthy houses reminiscent of the Caribbean).